FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 }
 ```

-Where you could set the `y` property to `key:value`.
+where you could set the `y` property to `key:value`.
 The `x` value, if left blank in the configuration would be calculated as the current date/time.

 ## Chart Customisation